terraform-cisco-modules/easy-imm/README.md

 * `profiles`
 * `templates`

-The Structure of the YAML Files is very flexible.
-You can have all the YAML Data in a single file or you can have it in multiple individual folders like is shown in this module.
-The important part is that the `data.utils_yaml_merge.model` is configured to read the folders that you put the Data into.
+# IMPORTANT NOTE

+Notice the `ezi.yaml` extension on the files.
+This is how the  `data.utils_yaml_merge.model` is configured to recognize the files that should be imported with the module.

+## YAML Schema Notes for Autocompletion, Help, and Error Validation:

+If you would like to utilize Autocompletion, Help Context, and Error Validation, `(HIGHLY RECOMMENDED)` make sure the files all utilize the `.ezi.yaml` file extension.

 ### Modify `variables.auto.tfvars` to match environment